GGabrielDev/map-manager/frontend/README.md

 - **XSS Protection**: Input sanitization for spatial data and coordinate inputs
 - **CSRF Protection**: Token-based validation for spatial data modifications
 - **Secure Map Tiles**: HTTPS

+## License

+Licence MIT - see package.json for details.

+---

+## Contribute

+1. Fork the repository.
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.

+For issues and feature requests, please use the GitHub issue tracker.